Arts

 I keep imagining what seasons three and four might look like as Joanne enters the conversion process and explores what it will really mean to decide to become Jewish.
 I imagine her steeped in Jewish learning and practice as she moves within the rhythms of the Jewish calendar — finding a home within the embrace of Jewish community and beginning to discover her voice as a Jew and as the spouse of a rabbi.

 There is no one way to live Jewishly or to be part of a rabbinic family, and I love imagining how Joanne might enter these next stages in her Jewish journey, bringing her new, unique voice to our ancient, ever-evolving religion.
-In my community, that is a voice that everybody should want.
+That is a voice that everybody should want.

 Rabbi Rachel Kobrin is the spiritual leader of Congregation Rodef Shalom in Denver.